TheDukeVin/Multi_agent_snake/README.md

 g++ -std=c++11 -pthread main.cpp data.cpp convNet.cpp environment.cpp InputLayerCode.cpp trainer.cpp
 ```

 and execute `./a.out`.
 The current version uses multithreading and can run on larger systems to accelerate the training.

+The output of the training is logged in details.out, which contains data about all training games generated during the execution.
+To visualize this data, open visual.html, enter the file details.out into the prompt, and enter the game number.